Recommender systems based on graph embedding techniques: A comprehensive review: Preliminaries

 \subsubsection{Graph representations}

-Sec.~\ref{information} divides observed information for the recommendation into three categories: user-item interactions, side information, and knowledge according to their distinctive complexity.
-Before being employed in the recommendation, the three categories of information should be organized into machine-readable graph representations: bipartite graphs, general graphs, and knowledge graphs, correspondingly, for data mining.
-Tab.~\ref{graph_structures_for_recommendation} briefly compares the three graph representations.
-To unify the notations, this article uses $\mathcal{G}=(E,R,\mathcal{E},\mathcal{R})$ to denote a graph representation, where $E$ is the node set, $R$ is the edge set, $\mathcal{E}$ denotes the set of different node types, and $\mathcal{R}$ denotes the set of different edge types.
+In the last section, observed information for recommendation is divided into three categories: user-item interactions, side information and knowledge, according to their respective distinguishable complexity.
+Before being employed in recommendation, the three kinds of information should be represented by graph representations including bipartite graphs, general graphs and knowledge graphs, correspondingly, which are model-readable forms.
+Tab.~\ref{graph_structures_for_recommendation} briefly compares the three kinds of graph representations.
+Without loss of generality, this article uses $\mathcal{G}=(E,R,\mathcal{E},\mathcal{R})$ to denote a graph representation, where $E$ denotes a node-set and $R$ denotes an edge-set. $\mathcal{E}$ denotes a type-set of different nodes and $\mathcal{R}$ denotes a type-set of different edges.

-\textbf{Bipartite graphs}, formally defined as $\mathcal{G}_{bi}=(E,R,\mathcal{E},\mathcal{R})$ containing two types of nodes and one type of edges (i.e., $|\mathcal{E}|=2$ and $|\mathcal{R}|=1$) where edges exist only between nodes with different types, is a common-used representation for user-item interactions.
-Specifically, a bipartite graph represents users and items with two types of nodes, adding edges between the user-item node pairs corresponding to the implicit user-item interactions in recommender systems; the edges can further be weighted by ratings if the interactions are explicit.
-Meanwhile, by representing users and items with the rows and columns of a matrix where its elements record the user-item interactions (i.e., $0/1$ or ratings), a bipartite graph can also be directly converted to a matrix, which enables recommendation models to be built on algebra techniques, such as matrix factorization (Secs.~\ref{sec:SVD} and \ref{MF-based_online_learning} give details).
-Fig.~\ref{BG-fig} gives toy examples to illustrate how to represent explicit user-item interactions with a bipartite graph and a matrix, respectively.
+As the most common-used graph representation for user-item interactions, a \textbf{bipartite graph} is formally defined as $\mathcal{G}_{bi}=(E,R,\mathcal{E},\mathcal{R})$ containing two types of nodes and one type of edges (\textit{i.e.}, $|\mathcal{E}|=2$ and $|\mathcal{R}|=1$), where edges only exist between nodes with different types.
+In practice, a bipartite graph can represent users and items in recommender systems with the two types of nodes.
+Based on that, it can represent implicit user-item interactions by adding edges between the corresponding node pairs and represent explicit user-item interactions by weighting the corresponding edges with ratings.
+Meanwhile, its use soon widened to algebra.
+By indexing user nodes and item nodes with rows and columns of a matrix, respectively, a bipartite graph can be directly converted into a matrix, where its elements indicate the existence (\textit{i.e.}, $0/1$) or weight (\textit{i.e.}, ratings) of edges in the bipartite graph, which enables the implementation of algebraic theory in recommendation (Secs.~\ref{sec:SVD} and \ref{MF-based_online_learning} give details).
+Fig.~\ref{BG} gives toy examples to illuminate how to represent explicit user-item interactions by a bipartite graph and meanwhile to convert it into a matrix.